joshdabosh/writeups/NeverLanCTF2020/index.md

 Binwalk extracts two files, a zip and a file called `flag.png`, which has the flag of course.

 ### Look into the past
+We download and unzip it.
+It seems they just compressed a system's directories from / and gave it to us...

+We `cd` into the home directory for the user (`/home/User/`).
+Nothing seems interesting except for a `.bash_history` file, which reveals that they encrypted a flag using a concatenation of 3 passwords.
+We have to find the 3 passwords to decrypt the encrypted flag.

+Password 1:
+It's in an image in `~/Pictures`.
+We use strings and find the signature for `steghide`.
+We can use `steghide extract -sf doggo.jpeg`.
+It takes a bit more guesswork to guess that there is no password.
+The password is in the extracted text file.

+Password 2:
+The password is the password to the user named `user`.
+We read `/etc/shadow/`, and find the password.

+Password 3:
+We first uncompress the `table.db.tar.gz` inside `/opt`.

+Let's get everything from `table.db`: `sqlite3 table.db "SELECT * FROM passwords"`.
+This gives us the third password.

+Now that we have all 3 passwords, we can decrypt the encrypted text file using `openssl enc -aes-256-cbc -d -in flag.txt.enc -out file.txt`.
+We supply the concatenation of the 3 passwords, and we read `file.txt` for the decrypted flag.

 ## Programming
 ### DasPrime